about the venue tax

 Citizens can vote on the proposed venue tax on the November 2025 ballot.

 • The Venue Tax is a 2% increase to Beaumont’s existing Hotel Occupancy Tax (HOT).
-Visitors would pay this tax when staying in local hotels, motels, or short-term rentals.
+Visitors would pay this tax when staying in local hotels or motels.
 Residents would not pay this tax.

 • Revenue from the Venue Tax would help: